 - Potential loss of your vehicle.

-- Causing death by dangerous driving whilst under the influence of drugs will result in a maximum 14-year jail sentence and a minimum driving ban of two years
+- Causing death by careless driving whilst under the influence of drugs will result in a maximum 14-year jail sentence and a minimum driving ban of two years

 If you see someone getting into their car to drive after taking drugs, you should take action.

 If you feel safe and confident enough to do so, suggest that they choose an alternative way of getting where they’re going, or if you are in any doubt over their safety to drive, phone the police.
 Before dialling the police, make sure you have noted:

 - The car registration number